zhou-efr/PimpMyParrot/README.md

 - **rlwrap:** A 'readline wrapper' that uses the GNU readline library to allow the editing of keyboard input for any command.
 - **python2 and python3:** Popular high-level scripting languages.
 - **Postman:** A platform for API development.
-- **py2exe:** A Python Distutils extension to convert Python scripts into executable Windows programs.

 ### **Miscellaneous Tools and Utilities:**
 - **SNMP tools (snmpd and snmp):** For monitoring networked devices.